aakanksha12/Structural_class_assignment_pipeline/README.md

 ### Important Note:

-In order to extract different structural classes sites from different genes, you need PAUP to extract different CHARSET blocks from the output nexus file
+To extract sites for different structural classes from different genes (MSA), you can use PAUP to extract different CHARSET blocks from the output nexus file

 ### Sample files